beiju/blarser/readme.md

       update was not resolved, apply the resolution process again using the updated end-of-range.
 Apply this recursively until you fail to resolve an update or until you hit an already-resolved update.

+### Update update: Revised ingest plan 2

+The previous ingest plan doesn't work well with cached values and the story for real-time ingest is muddy.
+New plan:

+- Initialize: Pull the entire Chron state at time T (user-selected, should be in the middle of a period of Blaseball dormancy so the state is definitely faithful to the site and not affected by network delay or caching).
+Convert that state to a fully-known `PartialInformation` (this is the only time a `PartialInformationRaw` should be directly converted into a `PartialInformation`).
+- Pull Feed: Concurrently with Chron, pull the Feed.
+The Feed stream yields tuples of (ingest_time, Option<event>).
+The timestamp of an item is the event's timestamp if there is an event, otherwise the ingest_time.
+  1. Loop:
+     1. If there is a next timed event, apply it.
+Otherwise break.
+  2. If there is an event:
+     1. Store it in the DB for later
+     2. Apply it

+  "Applying" an event, timed or feed, means to run through the effects of the event on every currently-possible version of the entities it affects.
+  When an event modifies or observes an entity, it must fetch all currently- possible versions of that entity and apply the changes to all of them.
+For each version of each entity, it must produce either:
+  - No change - this entity state was definitely not changed by this event.
+No action is taken on this entity in the database.
+  - Incompatible - the event could not be applied to this entity state.
+This possible state should be marked as terminated, meaning it will no longer be included in the list of every currently-possible version of this entity.
+One example of "incompatible" is if this state has a player on 3rd, a single is hit, and the player on 3rd does not score.
+This means that it was incorrect to put the player on 3rd.
+  - Change(s) - the entity could be in one of these possible states.
+There could be one successor, if the effects are fully known, or multiple successors if there were multiple possible outcomes.

+  If all versions lead to Incompatible that is a fatal error.
+Otherwise, identical successors should be merged (easier said than done) and all successors should be saved to the database.
+Some care will have to be taken to ensure "maybe modified, maybe not" is handled correctly.
+- Pull Chron: Concurrently with the Feed, pull Chronicler versions.
+For each new version seen:
+  - Split it by cache boundaries.
+These should be encoded into the type using the `PartialInformation` derive macro.
+Each cache boundary, including the top level, has a range of times in which it could be valid.
+    (This range could be zero, e.g. for game updates where lastUpdateFull contains a time stamp.)
+  - Shrink the time ranges according to existing information: The time range cannot overlap with the time range of any other *resolved* update.
+Get resolved updates nearby and shrink the time range accordingly.
+I think there should never be discontinuities.
+Hopefully.
+  - Separately for each cache boundary: Get all the versions that are valid as of the end of the range.
+For each of those, get its chain of predecessors up to the start of the range.
+Diff the observation against every version in the chain.
+There are two properties a diff can have: it is "empty" if contains no difference at all, and it is "compatible" if every difference it contains is going from an unknown or partially-known value to a known value (which is compatible with the partial knowledge, if applicable).
+    - If the diff is not compatible with any version in the chain, the chain is invalid.
+Terminate the *last* version in the chain and any descendants it has.
+If this is the last non-terminated descendant of some other version, terminate that version as well, recursively.
+    - If the diff is compatible with a single version in the chain, then this observation is now *resolved*.
+Shrink its time range to be the time range of the single version to which it applied (if smaller) and store it as resolved for this chain (and descendants) only.
+I don't yet know how to format that information, but it's important that it not be magically resolved for all chains.
+If there is an unresolved version before or after this one, and this one overlaps its time range, try to resolve it again (run the whole process as if it was just observed) now that its time range has shrunk.
+      - If the diff is non-empty, apply the changes to this version and propagate them forward.
+I think the best way to propagate them forward is to just throw away all descendants and compute them again from the stored feed events.
+    - If the diff is compatible with multiple versions, store this observation for later resolution.